brisbanemakerspace/bms-wiki/tools/digifab/adventurer4.md

 # Introduction
 Our Adventurer 4 is a mid size, highly capable machine.
 It's enclosed print area and two nozzle choices make it ideal for printing high quality ABS prints without warping.

-**You've found the secret code for our competition!
-The code is "#makesomethingamazing".**

 ![adventurer_4.png](/digitalfabrication/adventurer_4.png =x300)
 *A picture of our adventurer 4*